 If your facility requires specific health tests before they will accept the transgenic pups, the investigator will pay for the cost of testing, including any shipping charges.

 Investigators are responsible for charges to ship animals to their institution.

-Please send an e-mail to Ann Mullin for current pricing information.
+Please send an e-mail to Ann Mullin to confirm pricing information.
 Investigators outside the Tulane University system must be at an institution based in Louisiana and pay an additional charge.